 This recipe uses typical crisp ingredients, and fresh juicy peaches.
 You will need:

-- Peaches: make sure they are ripe, as this will ensure they are full of flavour.
-Depending on whether you are serving with other dishes or not, I would suggest one peach per person.
+- Peaches: make sure they are ripe, as this will ensure they are full of flavor.
+Depending on whether you are serving with other dishes or not, I would suggest two peaches per person.
 Unless you are hungry of course . . .

-- Quinoa: you can do all oats, but the quinoa gives a nice nutty flavour to the topping (and is a good source of plant-based protein too!).
+- Quinoa: you can do all oatmeal, but the quinoa gives a nice nutty flavor to the topping.
+Make sure to pre-cook it!

 - Pumpkin seeds: add a nice crunch to the topping.
 I like Terrasoul organic pumpkin seeds.